Reading time: 7 min.

 If you’re unsure where to begin, our trichology team is on-hand to advise and guide you toward the best male or female hair loss treatment for you.
 Hair transplants can effectively treat thinning hair, so it’s worth discussing this with a hair loss specialist.

-At Wimpole Clinic, we offer a free consultation to all our clients along with answering any questions you may have.
-Book your free consultation with our team.
+At the Wimpole Clinic, you can get answers to any questions you may have from our hair loss specialists.
+Book your consultation with our team.

 Diffuse Thinning: Signs, Symptoms, and Treatment Options, Wimpole Clinic